 1.Take lessons with a good teacher

 This might sound counter-intuitive.
 But for the reasons above, the only way to play well is to acquire a technique that has to be continuously checked by a professional or good player.
-You will develop your ear, indispensable for good intonation, and at the same time you will learn the violin.
+You will develop your ear, indispensable for good intonation, and at the same time, you will learn the violin.
 But another ear will be of great help during that period.
 It is essential because that period will forge your left-hand technique as a whole together with your ear: one doesn’t work without the other.
 There is no shortcut to violin playing.
 But there are straighter roads than others.
-And a teacher will more likely put you in a straighter road than you could have chosen yourself.
+And a teacher will more likely put you on a straighter road than you could have chosen yourself.

 Choose a teacher in the musical style you intend to learn, of course.
 A classical teacher might have and teach the best technique of course, but won’t teach you all the special techniques to use in bluegrass.
 So if you intend to learn bluegrass, choose a bluegrass teacher.
 Some will say it might be easier to go from classical to folk than the other way round: I don’t know.
 I have witnessed a classical violinist that has done the stretch, and the result wasn’t that convincing… But at least they tried, and there is no shame in that.

 Lastly, choose a good teacher as all teachers are not born equal.
 Some are not good at all, and you will plateau quickly.
 So ask around you for the best teacher, lookup on the internet, talk and evaluate their present and past students, and wonder if you would like to be one of them or play like them.
 Do not go with the first teacher you encounter or the closest to your home.
 For example, my first teacher, when I was a child, taught me how to play, which I did quite well.
-But if you went into details, many things were wrong and preventing me from progressing anymore.
+But if you went into details, many things were wrong and prevented me from progressing anymore.
 My second teacher tried hard to mitigate my technical problems, hidden by good musicianship, fortunately.
-It was my mentor, Leonid Kogan student and mentee, who solved all those problems by offering me the opportunity to start from scratch!
+It was my mentor, Leonid Kogan’s student, and mentee, who solved all those problems by offering me the opportunity to start from scratch!
 So I can speak from personal experience that it is far better to spend time finding a really good teacher than cleaning the mess afterward.

 2. Be patient